-4.2.2.
-Statistical network analysis
+4.2.2 Statistical Network Analysis

 Common statistical network analyses include the location of key actors, hidden groups and points of vulnerability.
 These features are provided by statistical and machine learning tools that extract and interpret patterns in relational data.
-ORA is a statistical analysis toolkit that, unlike the majority of social network analysis tools, makes use of the meta-matrix ontology and facilitates the analysis of rich, multi-mode, multi-link relational data [12].
-Thus, ORA enables the user to calculate both traditional social network measures (like degree centrality) as well as measures that originate from other traditions but are calculable on meta-matrix data (like cognitive demand) [12].
+ORA is a statistical analysis toolkit that, unlike the majority of social network analysis tools, makes use of the meta-matrix ontology and facilitates the analysis of rich, multi-mode, multi-link relational data [13].
+Thus, ORA enables the user to calculate both traditional social network measures (like degree centrality) as well as measures that come out of other traditions but are calculable on meta-matrix data (like cognitive demand) [13].
 ORA contains a number of sub-tools for pattern identification and analysis, creation of modified relational data, and analysis and comparison of diverse socio-technical systems.
 ORA uses DyNetML as its IO format.

 There are a number of advantages to a statistical network analysis tool like ORA that originate from implementing the meta-matrix.
-The into possible analyses are more comprehensive and provide greater insight into factors that drive behavior in comparison to tools that are restricted to operate on the agent level.
+The analyses possible are more comprehensive and provide greater insight into factors that drive behavior in comparison to tools that are restricted to operate on the agent level.
 The types of analyses supported with ORA include:

-- Identification of weak and strong agents or organizations in a network, points of influence, hidden substructure, organization's capabilities. - Optimization of an organization's structure for various outcomes including general high performance and adaptivity.
+- Identification of weak and strong agents or organizations in a network, points of influence, hidden sub-structure, organization's capabilities. - Optimization of an organization's structure for various outcomes including general high performance and adaptivity.